powenn/AltServer-LinuxGUI/README.md

 ## How to build

 It's written in PyQt5,so you have to install it and all used modules and pyinstaller then run build.sh(If you are on lower version os,you might need to do some modification)

+I am using VScode to maintain this,so I would say that VScode is a great choice to build,test,develop or contribute to it

 ## Demo Video